rbsam176/ms3-coffeedb/readme.md

 ## Dynamic Queries

 The default view of the Browse page is to show all results, in order of most recently added.
 The user is able to select from multiple options to form their criteria, this includes roast type, searchable brand name/coffee name, origin, whether submissions should be organic, and tasting notes.
-In order to proceess the query, the form sends a GET request which is processed by the browse view in Python.
+In order to process the query, the form sends a GET request which is processed by the browse view in Python.

 I created an empty list called 'dynamicQuery' which gets added to depending on the arguments of the GET request.
 If arguments are detected for each input in the filter controls then it gets appended to 'dynamicQuery'.
 Once all of the arguments have been appended, a MongoDB find query is made using '$and' so that multiple arguments can be passed.